awsdocs/aws-java-developer-guide/doc_source/examples-dynamodb-items.rst

 Update an existing item in a table
 ==================================

-You can update an attribute for an item that already exists in a table by using the :aws-java-class:`DynamoDB client <services/dynamodbv2/AmazonDynamoDB>`'s :methodname:`updateItem` method, providing a table name, primary key value and a map of fields to update.
+You can update an attribute for an item that already exists in a table by using the |ddbclient|'s :methodname:`updateItem` method, providing a table name, primary key value and a map of fields to update.

 .. note:: If the named table doesn't exist for your account and region, or if the item identified by the passed-in primary key doesn't exist, then a :aws-java-class:`ResourceNotFoundException